Getting started

 Switch on the evaluation types you want

-Pre-Eval, Post-Eval, and/or Coach Feedback.
-You can start with just Coach Feedback if self-evaluation feels like too much for your group at first.
+Start with just Coach Feedback if self-evaluation feels like too much for your group at first.
+Enable Pre-Eval and Post-Eval when your athletes are ready.

 4